Richard H. Schwartz

 Richard H. Schwartz is a professor emeritus of mathematics at the College of Staten Island; president emeritus of the Jewish Vegetarians of North America (JVNA); and co-founder and coordinator of the Society of Ethical and Religious Vegetarians (SERV).
 He is best known as a Jewish vegetarian activist and advocate for animal rights in the United States and Israel.

 Early life

 Schwartz was born in Arverne, New York in 1934.
 His father, Joseph (Zundel), was 31 at the time, and his mother, Rose, was 29.
 They were not vegetarians, nor was he a vegetarian as a youth.
 He describes his upbringing as being a "meat and potatoes person" whose favorite dish was pot roast.
 In 1975, he began teaching a course called "Mathematics and the Environment" at the College of Staten Island.

-Schwartz married Loretta Suskind on February 14, 1960, at the Utopia Jewish Center in Queens.
+Schwartz married Loretta Susskind on February 14, 1960, at the Utopia Jewish Center in Queens.
 He reports that he became vegetarian in 1977 and vegan in 2000.